Apparel Inventory Management

 1. Magestore

-Magestore is POS system for clothing stores native to Magento and also integrates with Shopify.
+Magestore is a POS system for clothing stores native to Magento and also integrates with Shopify.

 Key features: